ThinkBigAnalytics/scalding-workshop/Workshop.md

 The output will be identical to what you saw for the previous Twitter exercise.

+# Summingbird

+In September, Twitter [unveiled](https://blog.twitter.com/2013/streaming-mapreduce-with-summingbird) a new Scala API called [Summingbird](https://github.com/twitter/summingbird).
+There is also a [tutorial from LambdaJam 2013](https://github.com/sritchie/summingbird-workshop) by one of the project creators.

+Summingbird is designed to support a variety of backends, so that logic can be written once and executed on different systems.
+The initial release supports Hadoop through Scalding, [Storm](http://storm-project.net/), an event processing system that Twitter and many other organizations use to complement Hadoop's batch-mode capabilities.
+There is also an in-memory mode that uses [memcached](http://memcached.org/), designed for testing, but potentially also for working with smaller data sets where the scalability of Hadoop isn't needed.

+Twitter is encouraging others to contribute backends for additional systems.

+Because additional libraries are required for running Summingbird apps, we'll just look at our *Word Count* example ported to Summingbird.
+See `scripts/SummingbirdWordCount12.scala`.

 # Conclusions

 ## Comparisons with Other Tools